Stad Ship Tunnel: Planning

 In 2013, the tunnel was included for the first time in the National Transport Plan. was set aside for it in the budget.
-The tunnel will be 49 m high and 36 m wide, able to handle ships of up to roughly 16,000 gross tonnage, large enough for the Hurtigruten coastal express ships.
+The tunnel will be 49 m high and 36 m wide, able to handle ships of up to 16 m wide and roughly 16,000 gross tonnage, large enough for the Hurtigruten coastal express ships.
 The water will be 12 m deep in the tunnel.
 The tunnel will reduce journey lengths by 56 km.

 Two routes were proposed: one 1800 m long from the Eide farm at the inner part of the Moldefjorden through the Mannseidet isthmus to the Kjødspollen (the inner part of the Vanylvsfjorden), the narrowest but innermost place of the peninsula.
 The other option is a slightly longer tunnel from the Skårbø farm to the Fløde farm through the central part of the peninsula.
 The second option has been selected for construction.

 Knut Samset, a project management professor with at the Norwegian University of Science and Technology, criticised the decision to go ahead, claiming modern vessels could navigate the seas safely and that "cost-benefit analysis is negative".

 Bidding and prequalification

 In March 2021, the Norwegian Ministry of Transport and Communications gave approval for preparations to begin, with the Norwegian Coastal Administration expecting construction to begin in 2022.
-Terje Andreassen, temporary project manager, stated that construction was expected to start in 2023 with an estimated completion in 2025 or 2026.
+Terje Andreassen, temporary project manager, stated that construction was expected to start in 2023 with an estimated completion in 2026.
 In 2023 a new cost estimate and budget overrun delayed the project.

 According to Andreassen, tunnelling through a thick gneiss layer requires a "drill and blast" process, with materials delivered by sea, owing to inadequacy of local roads.
 A rock wall (or possibly cofferdams) will be used to keep the tunnel free of water during construction.
 Approximately three million cubic metres of rock require removal.
 The tunnel's entrances have been designed by Norwegian firm Snøhetta, with the rock walls left rough to blend into its surrounding landscape.
 Snøhetta's designs include walkways and a new road bridge to enhance views of ships passing in and out of the tunnel.

 At an estimated speed limit of eight knots (15 km/h), vessels will take about ten minutes to pass through the tunnel.
 The tunnel will cater to smaller vessels including coastal ferries and other small passenger ships; most oceangoing cruise ships are too large to fit.

 Negotiations for purchases of the land and identification of a principal contractor began in April 2021.
 After years of silence, the Norwegian Coastal Administration published the tender for the tunnel’s construction, with a pre-qualification deadline set for the end of January 2025.
 In February 2025, the Norwegian Coastal Administration reported that six construction contractors applied for prequalification.
 Four firms qualified to submit bids, while two Chinese consortia are out of the competition.
-The first bids will be submitted by June 1 and then evaluated through several rounds of negotiations before the best offer is selected according to the award criteria.
+The first bids would be submitted by June 2025 and then evaluated through several rounds of negotiations before the best offer is selected according to the award criteria.